-Now you should have a basic idea of what color profiles are and why they are useful.
-But, we've only scratched the surface on this subject so, if you want a more detailed information on color profiles and their importance, we highly recommend you to read this guide: Overview of Color Management.
+Now you should have a basic idea of what color profiles and ICM files are and why they are useful.
+But, we've only scratched the surface on this subject, so, if you want a more detailed information on color profiles and their importance, we highly recommend that you to read this guide: Overview of Color Management.

 How to find the appropriate color profile for your monitor

 Generally, the best location to get a color profile, (assuming you don't have a color calibrator handy) is from the manufacturer of your monitor.
 Usually, these files are found on either a CD that came with your display or available for download from your manufacturer's support site.
-In our case, the monitor we used for our test computer is an LG Flatron IPS234.
-Another thing to remember is that, if you search for "color profile" and specify your monitor model, chances are you won't find anything useful.
-Color profiles are generally named as drivers by manufacturers.
-It is best to search for downloads available for your monitor model and then to download the driver available.
-We went to LG's support website and typed IPS234 in their search field.
+In our case, the monitor we used on our computer is an ASUS ROG Strix XG32VQ.

-We downloaded the latest driver file, which came in the form of an archive.
+We downloaded the latest driver file, which came in the form of a ZIP archive.
 Depending on the manufacturer, it can be a self-extracting archive with the extension ".exe", a ".zip" or ".rar" file.
 Extract the files inside the archive.
-You will find a file with the extension ".icm".
+You should find a file with the extension ".icm" or ".icc".

-In Windows 10, use Cortana's search field from your taskbar to enter the words "color management".
+In Windows 10, use the search field on your taskbar to enter the words "color management".
 Then, from the list of results, click or tap on the Color Management shortcut.

-In the Color Management window, look for the Devices tab and open it.
-In the Device drop-down box you have a list of devices installed on your computer, starting with your monitor(s).
+On the top area of the Color Management window, make sure that you select the Devices tab.
+Then, in the Device drop-down box you have a list of devices installed on your computer, starting with your monitor(s).
 If you have multiple monitors, select the monitor for which you just downloaded the color profile.
 The Identify monitors button may come in handy here, as it shows your different displays and their number: display 1, display 2, etc.

 After you have selected the correct display, click or tap on the Add button from the bottom left corner of the window.
-Note that if a color profile is already installed for the selected monitor, it can happen that the Add button is disabled.
+Note that if a color profile is already installed for the selected monitor, the Add button might be greyed out and disabled.
 If that's the case, but you still want to replace the existing color profile with the one you've downloaded, make sure you check the box that says "Use my settings for this device".
 Then, you will be able to use the Add button.